msa-em/nanocartography/01_introduction.md

 who do not have the capability to perform higher end research at their home institutions.
-All of this taken into consideration, the future of electron microscopy will be geared towards doing smarter microscopy and automation (Spurgeon et al., 2020), similar to what has been accomplished in the field of X-ray crystallography (Abola et al., 2000).
+All of this taken into consideration, the future of electron microscopy will be geared towards doing smarter microscopy and automation {cite:p}`spurgeon2020towards`, similar to what has been accomplished in the field of X-ray crystallography {cite:p}`abola2000automation`.
 The eventual progression into full automation presents the possibility of much of the underlying mathematics and physics being overlooked as microscopes will eventually perform much of the data collection.

-Automation and machine learning, while first pioneered and developed in biological microscopy, is steadily being developed for materials science applications (Carter and Williams, 2019, Jansen et al., 2013).
-The genesis of automated detection and tomographic techniques within the framework of understanding biological materials was born out of a need for observing microstructural information over longer length scales, such as counting cells (Porter et al., 1945, Lidke and Lidke, 2012).
+Automation and machine learning, while first pioneered and developed in biological microscopy, is steadily being developed for materials science applications {cite:p}`carter2019transmission, jansen2013towards`.
+The genesis of automated detection and tomographic techniques within the framework of understanding biological materials was born out of a need for observing microstructural information over longer length scales, such as counting cells {cite:p}`porter1945study, lidke2012advances`.
 The complex nature of the electron interaction physics of material science research such as crystallinity, defects, and variable Z contrast, makes automation more difficult and most likely why it has slowed the adoption